garylirocks/quickrefs/azure-networking-load-balancing.markdown

 - On using cert in a Key vault:

+  - You need to use a UMI to authenticate to the KV, it needs "Key Vault Secrets User" role
-  If using Private Endpoints to access Key Vault, you **must link** the `privatelink.vaultcore.azure.net` private DNS zone, containing the corresponding record to the referenced Key Vault, to the virtual network containing Application Gateway.
+  - If using Private Endpoints to access Key Vault, you **must link** the `privatelink.vaultcore.azure.net` private DNS zone, containing the corresponding record to the referenced Key Vault, to the virtual network containing Application Gateway.
 Custom DNS servers may continue to be used on the virtual network instead of the Azure DNS provided resolvers, however the private dns zone will need to remain linked to the virtual network as well.
+(See [here](https://learn.microsoft.com/en-us/azure/application-gateway/key-vault-certs?WT.mc_id=Portal-Microsoft_Azure_HybridNetworking#verify-firewall-permissions-to-key-vault))

 ### TLS/TCP proxy (preview)